-Also some nice full lessons in our Lessons In A Can and Become a Supporter to get them all.
+Also some nice full lessons in our Lessons In A Can.

 However, since I'm busy making Christmas lists, thought I'd make a nice one to share with fellow teachers and inspire with a few things in my brain for teaching lessons related to Christmas.

 So here is my brain purge.
 Download, share and enjoy.
 My gift to all hardworking teachers.
 Some real Christmas pudding gems in this list!

 Download this list as a PDF | Get all the 50 lists.

 - Make snowflakes and angels.
 Print out step by step instructions in English and model for the students.
 Then let them make their own, Display around the class.
 Details here.
 Do it online here.

 - Gif Lingua Books.
 Students can read many Christmas related books and study the vocabulary.
 Teachers register to get worksheets. .
 Details here.